quicwg/multipath/draft-lmbdhk-quic-multipath.md

 # Path Setup and Removal

 After completing the handshake, endpoints have agreed to enable multipath feature and can start using multiple paths.
+This version of the document does not discuss when a client decides to initiate a new path.
+This will be discussed in future versions of the draft or additional documents.

 This proposal adds one multi-path control frame for path management: